 Figure 1.
 Proportion of submitted manuscripts with a female first author submitted to American Fisheries Society journals 2003-2010.

 Figure 2.
-Publication rate (mean + 95% CI) as a function of first author gender and associate editor gender.
+Publication rate (mean + 95% CI) as a function of first author gender and AE gender.

 Figure 3.
 The interaction of reviewer gender by first author gender on publication outcome (mean + 95% CI) of manuscripts submitted to four American Fisheries Society journals 2003-2010.